-Women’s Studies in the College of Liberal Arts and Sciences is a cross-disciplinary program in which students may elect a minor or a major.
+Women’s and Gender Studies in the College of Liberal Arts and Sciences is a cross-disciplinary program in which students may elect a minor or a major.
 Women’s Studies provides an opportunity for students to examine women’s roles, contributions, and status in social and cultural context and to investigate a variety of disciplines from feminist perspectives.

 Women’s and Gender Studies graduates are skilled in critical thinking, research methods, and effective communication.
 Because they have developed a thorough understanding of gender, race, and class, they can understand and work effectively with employers, colleagues, and clients to analyze and address complex social problems.
-Women’s Studies graduates acquire strong backgrounds for careers in such areas as counseling, education, human resources, public policy, politics, business, or law.
-The program includes core courses in Women’s Studies and cross-listed courses in anthropology, art history, classical studies, economics, English, history, health and human performance, political science, psychology, religion, sociology, speech communication, and world languages and cultures.
+Graduates acquire strong backgrounds for careers in such areas as counseling, education, human resources, public policy, politics, business, or law.
+The program includes core courses in Women’s and Gender Studies and cross-listed courses in anthropology, art history, classical studies, economics, English, history, health and human performance, political science, psychology, religion, sociology, speech communication, and world languages and cultures.
 An undergraduate major requires 33 credits of core and cross-listed courses.

 The Women’s and Gender Studies Interdisciplinary Graduate Minor is available for masters and doctoral students seeking to integrate work on women and gender into their programs of study.
 The graduate minor is designed to provide students with knowledge of theories and methods within a variety of approaches in feminist and gender based scholarship.
 The program seeks to integrate and synthesize knowledge from many disciplines and to offer students opportunities for systematic study of gender and women’s experiences and perspectives in all knowledge fields.

 - Official acceptance into any ISU graduate degree program.

 - Successful completion of at least two undergraduate courses in Women’s Studies.

 - Submission of a Statement of Purpose to the program director detailing your research interests in the Women’s Studies minor.

 - Completion of an advisory meeting with the program director.

 Course Work: A Women’s Studies Graduate Minor requires a minimum of twelve (12) credit hours of coursework.

 Required Courses (6 Credits)*:

 - Theory (3 Credits): WS 501: Contemporary Feminist and Gender Theories or ELPS621: Pedagogies of Dissent.